Data breach at Saks, Lord & Taylor compromises customer payment data

 “HBC has identified the issue, and has taken steps to contain it,” the statement said.

-The company did not immediately provide additional details about how many customers were impacted, but it said they would not be liable for charges and would be offered free identity protection services.
+The company did not immediately provide additional details about how many customers were affected, but it said they would not be liable for charges and would be offered free identity protection services.

-The cyber security firm that says it uncovered the breach, Gemini Advisory, said in a post Sunday that more than 5 million credit and debit cards were stolen and that 125,000 of them were for sale on the dark web — apparently one of the largest breaches to hit a retail company.
+The cybersecurity firm that says it uncovered the breach, Gemini Advisory, said in a post Sunday that more than five million credit and debit cards were stolen and that 125,000 of them were for sale on the dark web — apparently one of the largest breaches to hit a retail company.

 The group behind the hack, Joker's Stash, may have been stealing the information since last May, the firm said, and the majority of the data was taken from stores in New York and New Jersey.